gartempe/MacOS-Thinkpad-Yoga-12/README.md

-# MacOS-Thinkpad-Yoga-12
+# MacOS on Thinkpad Yoga 12
 Hackintosh MacOS Mojave on Thinkpad Yoga 12 with ACPI hotpatches

 ------------------
 ## Pre-Installation

-### Warning - Achtung - Attention : check you BIOS version !!!
+### 1. Warning - Achtung - Attention : check you BIOS version !!!

 There is a know bug in embeded controller, where **CPU fan stop triggering**.
 This has been fixed with Bios version 1.20.